HL7/fhir-radiation-dose-summary-ig/input/pagecontent/background.md

         </tr>
     </table>

 #### Concepts mapping

-The identified minimal dose information that should be collected by the dose management system and shared with third parties applications are divided into contextual information data and dose measurements data.
+The  minimal dose information that should be collected by the Dose Management system and shared with third party applications are divided into contextual data and dose measurement data.

 Contextual Information data: